Our approach to inspiring global mindedness

 The challenge for our schools is to ensure these learning experiences have a long-lasting impact on students and their school communities.
 At the same time, we want to provide a structured approach to global citizenship that ensures they can develop the skills and knowledge needed to be successful and fulfilled in our modern world.

 All good international schools not only promote respect for national identities, but actively celebrate them.
 These schools include in their annual calendars international days and national festivals, especially of course those of their host countries.
 Our curricula also encourage global-mindedness.
 For example, the International Baccalaureate Diploma Programme has an explicit commitment to international aspects through thematic units of study.
-At Early Years and the International Primary curricula we help young children begin the move towards an increasingly sophisticated national, international and intercultural perspective.
+The International Early Years, Primary and Middle Years curricula all have international learning goals which are unique to our curriculum and help young children begin the move towards an increasingly sophisticated national, international and intercultural perspective.
 Each thematic unit includes an international aspect to help develop a sense of ‘international mindedness’.